denten-books/plain-text/main.md

 #### C: Screen, 1968-today.

-By decoupling input and output, magnetic storage media has injected an arbitrary amount of time and space between the process of inscription and comprehension.
-Content, coupled with control code, has sunk beneath the matte surface of electrical charge.
-The final movement in the emergence of automated discourse reintroduced the illusion of immediacy into the process of inscription.
+By decoupling input and output, magnetic storage media affords the injection of time and space, in arbitrary intervals, between the process of inscription and comprehension.
+Content, coupled with control code, sinks beneath the matte surface of electrical charge.
+The final movement in the emergence of automated discourse reintroduces the illusion of immediacy into the process of inscription.
+Text, invisible in its material substratum, reappears on the screen, but, crucially, it longer corresponds to the actual inscription.
+This property is as perilous as it is liberating: perilous, because the flows of power and control can now be submerged under the shimmering surface of the screen, and liberating, because loosely coupled to its material substratum texts become both more fluid and more portable.
+Plainly put, the barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum.

-I propose 1968 as the year in which automated discourse takes its final form.
-December 9th, 1968 Douglas Engelbart, then already a Principle Ivestigator at the ARPA-funded Augmentation Research Center lab at the Stanfdord Researh Intitute, gave 1

-appeared on stage at the Fall Joint
-Computer Conference in San Francisco to give
+With the illusory role of the screen in mind, I propose 1968 as the year in which automated discourse takes its present form.
+On December 9th, 1968 Douglas Engelbart, then founder and primary investigator at the ARPA-funded Augmentation Research Center lab at the Stanford Research Institute, gave what became later colloquially known as "the mother of all demos [@tweney_mother_2008]" before an audience of roughly one thousand or so "computer professionals" attending the Fall Joint Computer Conference held at the Convention Center in San Francisco [@rogers_demo_2005].
+The demo announced the arrival of almost every technology prophesied by Vannevar Bush in his influential 1945 piece for *The Atlantic* [@bush_as_1945].
+In the course of one hundred or so minutes, Engelbart speaking through a headset in a prerecorded address, features functional (live) prototypes of: graphical user interfaces, video conferencing, links and hypertext, version control, image manipulation, windows-based user interfaces, digital slides, networked machines, and "what you see is what you get" (WYSIWYG) word processing.

+!["NOW IS THE TIME FOB."
+Schematics for a "display system" from
+@engelbart_x-y_1970.](images/engel.png)

 In "For presenting computer-stored information to the human, techniques have been developed by which a cathode-ray-tube (of which the television picture tube is a familiar example) can be made to present symbols on their screens of quite good brightness, clarity, and with considerable freedom as to the form of the symbol.

-"automated discourse takes command."

 Three mechanisms: Goldberg's "Controller," the  AES-90, and Engelbart.